Martin-HZK/Online_Virtual_DressingRoom/README.md

 * Configure your MongoDB 'cetificate'

-This will enable your backend to successfully connect to the database.
+This will enable your backend to successfully connect to the database.<br>

-Make sure you are in the base root
+*Make sure you are in the base root*

 ```text
 cd springbootDemo\src\main\resources